-- H) Disqualification/withdrawal of Candidates: - 1) If all Candidates for an office are disqualified or withdraw, new nominations shall be accepted for a period of five (5) school days immediately following the final election.
-A special election for the office shall be held within fifteen (15) school days of the final petition filing date for this office. - 2) The dates, times, and campaigning procedures for the special election shall be designated by the Election Committee & Chairperson with The Senate's approval by a majority (50% +1) vote. - 3) Grounds for disqualification will be left up to the discretion of the Elections Committee due to the individual and unique nature of each case.
-Disqualification shall be used as the last and most severe punishment. - a) The decision to recommend disqualification must pass with a majority vote of the voting membership of the Elections Committee. - aa) The Candidate in question shall be notified within twenty-three (23) hours of the Elections Committee's decision. - b) If the Elections Committee decides to disqualify a Candidate, the process for removing the Candidate from the election shall be determined by the Elections Committee. - c) The decision of the Elections Committee may be appealed to Judicial Council. - 4) A member of Associated Students cannot use Associated Students resources including material resources as well as means of access to students provided by their position in Associated Students to endorse a Candidate or party. - a) Only current elected Associated Student Officers running for a position are allowed to use their position to endorse themselves and other Candidates. - aa) With the exceptions outlined in Article XIX, Section 2, subsection I-2. - b) Any students in violations will be ineligible for honoraria for the Spring quarter of elections. - c) Executive Officers of A.S. in violation will be ineligible for honoraria, as well as have to pay back A.S. covered tuition for that Spring quarter. - d) BCCs can allow representatives from parties/independent Candidates to make announcements, but must allow equal access to all.
-Violations will result in loss of Honoraria to entire BCC. - e) Titles can be used to endorse for identification purposes with a disclaimer stating "this title is used only for identification purposes" and the party the endorsing Candidate ran with. - f) Each Candidate or Party seeking to use endorsements from OSL groups are required to obtain the A.S.
+- 4) The decision to recommend disqualification must pass with a majority vote of the voting membership of the Elections Committee. - a) The Candidate in question shall be notified within twenty-three (23) hours of the Elections Committee's decision. - b) If the Elections Committee decides to disqualify a Candidate, the process for removing the Candidate from the election shall be determined by the Elections Committee. - d) The decision of the Elections Committee may be appealed to Judicial Council.

+SECTION 4.
+ENDORSEMENTS

+- A) An Endorsement is defined as any action that demonstrates preference or favor for a particular candidate or party.
+Endorsements include, but are not limited to: - 1) Social media posts/likes; - 2) Written or verbal statements; and - 3) Donations - B) Office of Student Life Groups: - 1) Each Candidate or Party seeking to use endorsements from OSL groups are required to obtain the A.S.
 Elections website consent from the respective student group, who will decide among themselves the process of consenting to endorse.
-The form will be provided online on A.S elections and must be signed by all group members. - I) Declaration of Parties: - 1) Parties wishing to be on the ballot are required to submit:
+The form will be provided online on A.S elections and must be signed by all group members. - C) ASUCSB Entities: - 1) All ASUCSB entities will refrain from endorsing candidates and/or parties. - 2) All ASUCSB Entities will advertise general voting dates in order to promote overall voter turnout. - 3) A member of Associated Students cannot use Associated Students resources including material resources as well as means of access to students provided by their position in Associated Students to endorse a Candidate or party. - 4) Only current elected Associated Students officers running for a position are allowed to use their position to endorse themselves and other Candidates. - a) With the exceptions outlined in Article XVII, Section 2, Subsection 6: Independent Candidates - 5) Any students in violations will be ineligible for honoraria for the quarter of elections. - 6) Executive Officers of A.S. in violation will be ineligible for honoraria, as well as have to pay back A.S. covered tuition for that quarter. - 7) Titles can be used to endorse for identification purposes with a disclaimer stating, "this title is used only for identification purposes" and the party the endorsing Candidate ran with.

+SECTION 5.
+PARTY STATUS

+- A) For the purpose of this Elections Code, a party is any group of two (2) or more candidates that have officially registered with the Elections Board.
+No candidate can register with more than one party. - B) Declaration of Parties: